-This coastal town in South Wales is a perfect place for the honeymooners who want to spend their time amidst the serenity and peace of this place.
+This coastal town in South Wales is a perfect place for honeymooners who want to spend their time amidst the serenity and peace of this place.
 The place is known for its beautiful beaches and has chic resorts located around.
-A walk through the Cape Byron track is a must do activity here.
+A walk through the Cape Byron track is a must-do activity here.

 Blue Mountains National Park

-The Australian cuisine is famous for its barbecue which is mainly made from Kangaroo meat, chicken and beef here.
+The Australian cuisine is famous for its barbecue which is mainly made from Kangaroo meat, chicken, and beef here.
 You can also try “Damper”, which is traditional Australian bread.
-Australia is also known for its “Anzac biscuits” and “Melba Peach”, a dessert made with peach, vanilla syrup and raspberry coulis.
+Australia is also known for its “Anzac biscuits” and “Melba Peach”, a dessert made with peach, vanilla syrup, and raspberry coulis.
 You can also try the Australian meat pies for breakfast.
 A trip to Australia is incomplete without tasting its wine.
-You can find wines at any restaurant in Australia or you can buy it from the local wine shops.
-You can also check out special “Wine Tours” conducted by local guides in Australia and take part in it.
+You can find wines at any restaurant in Australia or you can buy them from the local wine shops.
+You can also check out special “Wine Tours” conducted by local guides in Australia and take part in them.

-Australia has a good connectivity throughout the country through its public buses, rails, metros and trams (in a few areas).
-Although you can book a private car anytime, the real essence of the country can be enjoyed by availing any one of the local transport available in order to commute to different places.
+Australia has good connectivity throughout the country through its public buses, rails, metros, and trams (in a few areas).
+Although you can book a private car anytime, the real essence of the country can be enjoyed by availing of any one of the local transport available in order to commute to different places.